TG9541/W1209/README.md

 Features are:

-* a heating thermostat, e.g. for building a chicken egg incubator
+* a heating thermostat, e.g. for a chicken egg incubator
 * no special tool installation necessary
   * ready-made binaries, and source code, are provided
-  * new binaries can be built with the help of Travis-CI
+  * new binaries can be built with the help of Travis-CI (or locally on your Linux machine)
   * interactive programming in Forth, even while the thermostat task is running!
   * any serial terminal program can be used, e.g. picocom, cutecom, or e4thcom
 * data logger with a 144 entry ring-buffer, a 0.1h to 10h intervall, and log access through the serial console